 Can you see all 3 aspects of the stability?

-At this point our little friend is take off anesthesia, kept on 100 % oxygen, given a pain injection, kept on a heat blanket, and closely monitored until fully awake.
+When the post operative radiographs confirm proper placement of the pin, cerclage wires, and bone plate, our little friend is take off anesthesia, kept on 100 % oxygen, given a pain injection, kept on a heat blanket, and closely monitored until fully awake.

 Before fully awake we use our Companion Laser to stimulate the healing process and decrease post operative swelling at the incision

 This special laser aids in healing, and decreases pain and inflammation after the surgery